 What Do Baby Rabbits Eat?

 A baby rabbit’s diet is different from that of an adult.
 Although you can introduce pellets and alfalfa at three weeks, mother’s milk is the bunnies’ primary food through its seventh week of life.
-After this point, the milk drops out, and pellets and alfalfa take over.
+After this point, the milk drops out, and pellets and alfalfa take over as bunny food.
 Once the young rabbit is about six months old, however, you should begin to switch to an adult rabbit’s diet.

 What Foods Can Adult Rabbits Eat?